Skip to content

 # frequent class.

-# classifier with cross-validation and plot the ROC curves fold-wise.
+# computed cross-validation results to plot the ROC curves fold-wise.
 Notice

 # that the baseline to define the chance level (dashed ROC curve) is a